mkudija/blog/content/articles/2018-03-21-xlwings-mortgage.md

 # Closing Thoughts
 I hope this illustrates the ability to connect Excel to Pyton and prompts you to think about useful applications for this.
 All that is needed is a bit of glue to hold the two together, for which xlwings is a great tool.
+To learn more about xlwings and other options for interacting with worksheets using Python, have a look at the links below:

+- [Tools for Working with Excel and Python](https://www.pyxll.com/blog/tools-for-working-with-excel-and-python/): written by the developers of pyxll (a subscription based package), this also gives a nice overview of multiple options for working with Excel.
+- [Automate the Boring Stuff](https://automatetheboringstuff.com/chapter12/): Al Sweigart's great overview of using openpyxl, which was my first introduction to the topic.
+- [DataCamp](https://www.datacamp.com/community/tutorials/python-excel-tutorial) also has a good Excel tutorial.

 <!-- NOTES:
 - used LICEcap for GIF screen animations: https://www.cockos.com/licecap/